contiki-os/contiki/platform/stm32nucleo-spirit1/README.md

  >The X-NUCLEO-IKS01A1 is a motion MEMS and environmental sensor evaluation board.
 The use of this board is optional in the stm32nucleo-spirit1 Contiki platform.
-Drivers are currently included in the platform folder but the sensors APIs are not yet integrated with Contiki APIs.
-This feature will be provided soon.

 Detailed information on the X-NUCLEO-IKS01A1 expansion board can be found at: http://www.st.com/web/catalog/tools/FM146/CL2167/SC2006/PF261191